HanZhang-psych/hanzhang-psych.github.io/content/teaching/psych111/index.md

 ---
 ## Description

 As a gradute student instructor, I independently taught three one-hour classes per week to 50 students.
 The classes focused on reviewing and supplementing content delivered during the main lecture.
+I also graded student essays and exams, held office hours, and coordinated with other members on the team during weekly meetings.

 ## Course syllabus